-Approximately four (4) weeks prior to the Report Card issue date, students who are having difficulty in a subject will receive Preliminary Academic Progress Report by mail.
+Approximately four (4) weeks prior to the report card issue date, students who are having difficulty in a subject will receive Preliminary Academic Progress Report by mail.
 The parent is then encouraged to contact the teacher.
 Together they can assist the child in solving the difficulty.
 A conference may be suggested at that time.

-Report Cards will be distributed four (4) times a year.
-All Reports are to be reviewed by the parents/guardians and then signed.
+Report cards will be distributed three (3) times a year.
+All report cards are to be reviewed and then signed by the parent/guardian.

-Once the parent/quardian has signed the Report Card, the Report Card is to be returned to the student's teacher within the specified time limit.
+Once the parent/guardian has signed the report card, it is to be returned to the student's teacher within the specified time limit.
 Observations by the parent/guardian should be sent to the teacher in a separate sealed envelope.
 Receipt of such will be acknowledged by the teacher.

-Grading Procedure
+Grading Procedures

 Grade 1-2 students receive LETTER GRADES.
 Grade 3-8 students receive NUMERICAL GRADES FOR MAJOR SUBJECTS.
 All grades are based on:

 - 1. Test averages

 - 2. Quizzes

 - 3. Classroom participation

-- 4. Homework

-- 5. Projects, experiments
+- 4. Homework - 5.
+Projects, experiments